 Greenhouse Lighting

 Lighting is both crop energy and climate pressure.
-Solar radiation warms the greenhouse faster than the controller can always reject heat, while grow lights help the east-zone hydroponics rack and shelf crops when DLI is low.
-Verdify tracks the light story as a loop: outdoor solar, indoor lux, transmission through the structure, accumulated DLI, planner-managed trigger bands, and Lutron circuit runtime.
+Solar radiation warms the greenhouse faster than the controller can always reject heat, while grow lights help the east-zone hydroponics rack and shelf crops when useful light is low.
+Verdify tracks the light story as a loop: outdoor solar, indoor lux, transmission through the structure, accumulated DLI, bounded per-circuit trigger bands, firmware readbacks, and supplemental-light circuit runtime.

 Open the full live lighting dashboard